Latest update: 19 May 2023

 - Train and Bus Travel with NS International or FlixBus to Germany.
 And reserve bus seats with Busbud, 12Go or Omio.
 More local trains via Save a Train.

 - Accommodation.
-All-time favorites: Booking.com, Natuurhuisje, and Airbnb.
-Or try BelVilla and Campspace.
+All-time favorites: Booking.com and Natuurhuisje.
+Or try Campspace.
 Would you rather stay in a hostel?
 Check Hostelworld.

 - Activities.
 You book the best tours and activities with GetYourGuide and Viator.
-For tours with locals, go to WithLocals.
-‘Free’ walking tours are available at Freetour.com and try Baja Bikes for bike tours.
+You could also try WithLocals.
+‘Free’ walking tours are available at Freetour.com and GuruWalk, and try Baja Bikes for bike tours.

 - Attractions and museum.
 Interested in a 5% discount on museums and other attractions?
 Use this discount code at Tiqets: KIMOPREIS22